amgst/mobile-price-com/NETLIFY_DEPLOYMENT.md

-# Netlify Deployment Guide
+# Netlify Deployment Guide - Mobile Price

-Your mobile phone comparison website is now configured for Netlify deployment!
+Your mobile phone comparison website "Mobile Price" (https://mobile-price.com/) is now configured for Netlify deployment!
 Here's what has been set up:

 ## ✅ Files Created/Updated